Functional Neurological Disorder (FND) : a patient's guide

 'Neurology' podcasts for the American Academy of Neurology

 that I recorded in October 2013

 Episode 1: Aetiology and Definitions

 The charities for FND provide a vital and unique voice for patients, run by patients and volunteers.
 Health professionals and FND groups are working together to advocate for the condition

 FND Hope (www.fndhope.org) was the first patient support organisation for patients with functional neurological disorders.
 It has a large and growing amount of material for patients with functional neurological disorders, espeically symptoms like movement disorder and weakness.
 There are separate FND Hope organisations in UK, Netherlands, and Canada

 Sites run by Patient Organisations

 Launched in 2016.
 FND Action is a charity linked to the NEAD site above.
-The organisation provides information about FND with a particular focus on the UK
+The organisation provides information about FND with a particular focus on the UK.
+It is linked to

-Is a UK charity for FND with the aim of setting up patient led support groups run by Steve Webster
+UK charity for FND focused on setting up patient-led support groups run by Steve Webster

 Chronic Urinary Retention